chamer79/Bucha-Bucha/README.md

 ### Threats:  Going down that 'troubleshooting obsessed' rabbit hole.
 Covid vaccination recovery.

 ### Notes:
--Make certain to incorporate booststrap when building out the components; incorportaing post component build-out (and CSS) will muck up the style layout.
+-Make certain to incorporate booststrap when building out the components; incorportaing post component build-out (and CSS) will muck up the style layout.<br>
+-Importing bootstrap will cause some pre-exisisting code to become inoperative: examlpe - dropdown menu.
+Need to research why this happens and how to rectify this issue.